 Preschool Story Time with stories, crafts, games, and songs happens every Thursday, 11:15 a.m. from September through May.
 All ages are welcome, but especially preschoolers between 0 and 5 years of age.
 You may call the library at (907) 861-7645 for further information, or visit the library’s Facebook page.

-The Mentor program has now finished for 2019.
-We will being the program again in January 2020.
+The Mentor program has now finished for Winter 2020.
+We will being the program again in September 2020.

 Tweens join us from October to April for an evening of fun.
 Each month we read a book and watch the movie based on that book.
 Come to the library for snacks, discussion, and a book.
 Each month you get a copy of the next month's book to take home and enjoy.
 The program meets on Saturdays from 5-7 pm.
 The tween program is for those in grades 4, 5, and 6 and ages 9-12.